mik90/rlox/README.md

 the main binary can parse a script or work as a repl

-## Future items
+## Cleanup items

-- Handle multi-line comments
 - Split out LoxError into more errors like ScannerError and ParserError
 - Avoid OOP style of mutable state and pass in more params
+- Visitor pattern should be taking in Expr::Unary directly and not Expr alnog somehow

+## Future features

+- Handle multi-line comments